Drakkar-Software/OctoBot-Docs/Developers/Developer-Guide.md

 evaluations on every time frame and are considering these evaluations to set their `self.eval_note` and call `await self.strategy_completed`.
-As a comparison if evaluators are human senses, strategies are the brain that will take these senses\' signals and decide to do something or not.
+As a comparison if evaluators are human senses, strategies are the brain that will take these senses' signals and decide to do something or not.
 Strategies can be generic like SimpleStrategyEvaluator that will take any standard evaluator and time frame into account or using specific evaluators only like MoveSignalsStrategyEvaluator.